A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data: Introduction

-In this paper, we propose the {\itshape moment-assisted subsampling }(MAS) method, which can improve the estimation efficiency of any estimating equation-based subsampling method including the IPW and MSCL method.
-The MAS method is motivated by the fact that sample moments of the whole data are easy to compute and can be informative for the parameter of interest.
-To leverage this fact, the MAS method computes the whole data sample moments and integrates them into a subsampling estimator using the generalized moment method (GMM).
-To be specific, the whole data sample moments consists of the average of some function vector, called the moment function vector, over the whole data.
-When the estimating function for GMM is nonlinear, the GMM estimator typically lacks a closed form and hence may be computationally complex.
-Therefore, we define the MAS estimator based on a linear approximation to the estimating function.
-As a result, the MAS estimator has an explicit expression and hence can be calculated with minimal additional computational burden compared to the corresponding original subsampling estimator.
-Theoretical analysis reveals the asymptotic normality of the MAS estimator, with a smaller asymptotic variance in Loewner order compared to the corresponding subsampling estimator without integrating the whole data sample moments.
-This justifies that the MAS method can improve the estimation efficiency of any estimating equation-based subsampling method.
-In addition, the estimation efficiency of the proposed estimator depends on the moment function vector.
-We obtain an optimal moment function vector that minimizes the asymptotic variance of the resulting MAS estimator.
-Remarkably, this optimal moment problem remains unexplored in the existing literature to our knowledge.
-We demonstrate the finite sample performance of the MAS estimator through extensive simulation studies and a real data analysis.
-Our numerical results confirm the efficiency gains achieved by incorporating whole data sample moments and underscore the substantial efficiency improvement when using the optimal moment function vector compared to other choices.
+This paper considers the maximum likelihood problem under a parametric conditional density model.
+We propose a moment-assisted subsampling (MAS) method which joints the likelihood scoring information and the information in the whole data sample moments through the generalized method of moments.
+The MAS method is based on the fact that sample moments of the whole data are usually easy to compute, contain the information of the population moment, and can be informative for the parameter of interest.
+Hence it can be used to improve the estimation efficiency of existing subsampling-based MLEs.
+The whole data sample moments consist of the average of some known function vector of observed variables, called the moment function vector, over the whole sample.
+Clearly, the estimation efficiency of the proposed estimator depends on the moment function vector.
+Hence, we also consider the optimal selection problem of the moment function vector in order to achieve the highest estimation efficiency, which is challenging and has not been considered in the literature.
+When the estimating function is nonlinear, the generalized method of moments estimator often lacks a closed form and, hence, may be computationally intensive.
+To address this, we define the MAS estimator based on a linear approximation to the estimating function.
+The proposed estimator has an explicit expression, enabling it to be computed with minor additional computational burden compared to the original subsampling estimator.
+Theoretical analysis reveals the asymptotic normality of the proposed estimator, with a smaller asymptotic variance in Loewner order than the corresponding subsampling estimator without incorporating the whole data sample moment.
+This justifies the capability of the MAS method to improve the estimation efficiency of subsampling methods.
+The optimal moment function depends on the data generating process and might be challenging to calculate.
+We provide several easy-to-compute approximation methods for the optimal moment function.
+With the estimated optimal moment function and adequately large subsample sizes, the proposed estimator can achieve the same efficiency as the whole data-based MLE.
+When the estimated optimal moment function is employed and the subsample size is small, the MAS estimator still has a faster convergence rate than the uniform subsampling estimator, but may not be asymptotically normal.
+We derive the explicit asymptotic distribution of the MAS estimator and propose an inference procedure tailored to this case.
+We demonstrate the promising performance of the proposed methods through extensive simulation studies and real data analyses.
+Our numerical results confirm the efficiency gains achieved by incorporating whole data sample moments and underscore the substantial efficiency improvement when using the optimal moment function compared to other choices.